Most recently updated on January 5, 2024

 It’s also the only Texas city on Mountain Time.
 That allows it to be in sync with Las Cruces, New Mexico, as well as Cuidad Juarez just across the border.

-El Paso’s population of 685,000 makes it the sixth most populous city in Texas.
+El Paso’s population of nearly 680,000 makes it the sixth most populous city in Texas.

 Primarily, though, El Paso is known as a border town.

-About 82 percent of its residents are listed as Hispanic.
+About 83 percent of its residents are listed as Hispanic or Latino.

 There are four international bridges that cross between El Paso and Cuidad Juarez.
 They are part of the 39 land crossings along the U.S.-Mexico border that bring $1.4 billion in two-way trade per day.